-9. The occupation must have disciplinary procedures to enforce those standards
+9. The occupation must have fitness to practice procedures to enforce those standards

 This criterion covers how a profession polices the behaviour of its practitioners.
 The Council will assess evidence that an applicant occupation has a system for disciplining practitioners on its voluntary register (including striking-off) when it is determined that they are unfit to practice by reason of: